Medicinal Garden

 Target system: Digestive System, Immune System, Nervous System, Muscular System

-Use: In the digestive system it is used to clear out bowels, help with diarrhea, constipation, flatulence, and stomach aches.
+Use: In the digestive system, it is used to clear out bowels, help with diarrhea, constipation, flatulence, and stomach aches.
 The plant has been used to kill intestinal parasites and worms.
-It increases urination and sweating and will reduce fevers.
+It increases urination and sweating and can reduce fevers.
 It is used as a cough suppressant and helps with the flu, colds, and bronchitis.
-Also used to soothe muscle spasms, as a sedative, to induce menstruation and increase appetite.
-Due to sedative quality, it is used to calm the nerves, seizure episodes, insomnia, headaches and migraines, and anxiety.
+Other uses include soothing muscle spasms, inducing menstruation, and increasing appetite.
+Due to it's sedative effects, it is used for relaxation, seizures, insomnia, headaches, migraines, and anxiety.

 Preparation: Medicinal Parts- flowers/leaves.
 Dried leaves or the whole flowering top and leaf is used in teas, tinctures, decoctions, and essential oils.